AdobeDocs/graphql-mesh-gateway/src/pages/mesh/release/index.md

 ### Bug fixes

-- Resolved an issue with context state that could cause a `Context state is not configured for this mesh` error.
+- Resolved an intermittent issue where provisioning context state that could cause a `Context state is not configured for this mesh` error.
-- Resolved a possible `500` error and `TypeError` that could occur when retrying a request.
+- Resolved a possible `TypeError` that could lead to `500` errors when your mesh is experiencing heavy traffic.

 ## September 29, 2025